Top 5 UX design firms in London for 2026

 • Frog logo

-2. Frog
+Frog

-Best for: scalable digital ecosystems and design-led business transformation
+Best for: Scalable digital ecosystems and design-led business transformation

-Clients: Apple, Porsche, UNICEF
+Client examples to verify: Apple, Porsche, UNICEF

-Frog is best considered for larger organisations where UX is part of a broader transformation challenge.
-This is the kind of agency I would shortlist when the problem is not only “design this interface”, but “help us reshape a service, platform, or customer experience at scale”.
+This is the kind of agency I would shortlist when the problem is not simply “design this interface,” but “help us reshape a service, platform, or customer experience at scale.”

 Good fit when: